The Weather Man (2005) Dir - Gore Verbinski

 Gore Verbinski, what a man.
 Having managed to pull himself away from Johnny Depp for 5 minutes, he set his eyes a little lower than the epic fantasy-pirate adventure he's become well known for (Mousehunt (1997) having been long swept under the carpet.
 Poor Lee Evans) and directed something of a standard city-drama.
 Especially surprising after his terrible remake of Hideo Nakata's Ringu (1998).
 He's generally been a hit and miss director, saving his skin with the Pirate's of the Carribean series.
 That said however, he's obviously been reading from the Book of Great Directors and has taken their first commandment to heart.
 "Thou shalt milk any successful franchise dry."
 Spot the recurring theme?
 I wonder how many sequels Rango is going to get...

-"I managed to fit all my good films in
+"I managed to fit all my good films in this tiny box!" |

 Next came his onscreen wife, Hope Davis of The Matador (2005) and About Schmidt (2002) fame.
 I'm more than willing to admit I knew little about this woman beyond those two titles, but IMDb tells me she has quite a career to her name.
 She's worked with Anthony Hopkins, Sigourney Weaver, Gwyneth Paltrow, Sandra Bullock and Jeff Bridges, so that's at least 3 other good actors.
 In this film though, she seemed rather wooden.
 Her character was admittedly in constant turmoil, but she seemed to deal with it in one of two ways.
 Shouting or going cold.
 Even with these there was no middle ground.
 Rubber-stamp acting anyone?